Danse macabre, Troyes, ca. 1700

 1729

 It is not just the images and the sequence that has been changed.
 Along the road, the text has become as mutated as the images.
-The front pages of the various editions boast that the old Gaul language has been, »renouvellée de vieux Gaulois, en langage le plus poli de notre temps«, but the truth is that the language hasn't just been "renovated and polished".
+The front pages of these various editions boast that the old Gaul language has been, »renouvellée de vieux Gaulois, en langage le plus poli de notre temps«, but the truth is that the language hasn't just been "renovated and polished".
 The text has been extensively re-written.

 Here are the first two verses as an example (the text is from this image):